roessig/verify-nn/README.md

 # Verification of Neural Networks

 This repository contains the code for my solver for verification of neural networks as described in my Master's thesis with the same title.
-Furthermore, under the folder benchmarks, are the test instances which were used for the computationaly study in the thesis.
+Furthermore, under the folder benchmarks, are the test instances which were used for the computational study in the thesis.
 This includes the test instances for
 * [Neurify](https://github.com/tcwangshiqi-columbia/Neurify)
 * [BaB](https://github.com/oval-group/PLNN-verification/tree/newVersion) of Bunel et al.
 * [Reluplex](https://github.com/guykatzz/ReluplexCav2017) (for the computational experiments the [fork](https://github.com/bunelr/ReluplexCav2017/tree/e316ae8193dfe6d6f8b869e95a8502c5316b3d87) of Bunel et al. was used)